Castorche/maxpower/README.md

 Contributing
 ------------

 Maxeler welcomes external contributions.
 If you have something you wish to contribute, feel free to fork this repository and submit a pull request for us to review.
+Please review the MaxPower [Do's and Don'ts](https://github.com/maxeler/maxpower/wiki/Do's-and-Don'ts) wiki page.